iarxm/bpad/index.md

 Bundoran Pier has no landmark behind it that can be seen at a large distance however it will be about equal distance between the Tulan sand dunes and Mount Aroo.

+We begin close to Carrigan Head just after high tide.
+We are expected to pass the tidal overfalls area 1.5hrs before low tide.
+We arrive in Bundoran Bay during the middle quarters pushing.

 | Section | Km    | Hrs     | Time        | Description                    |
 |---------|-------|---------|-------------|--------------------------------|
 | 1       | ~07km | 2 hrs   | 06:30-08:30 | Carrigan Head to Muckross Head |